Best Small Cap Blend Mutual Funds

 Benchmark methodology — The Russell 2000 is the most widely used small-cap benchmark, but it includes the smallest and most speculative companies.
 The S&P SmallCap 600 adds a profitability screen, which historically has led to slightly better risk-adjusted returns.
 The CRSP US Small Cap Index (used by Vanguard) sits in between.
 None is clearly superior, but understanding what you own matters.

-Expense ratio — Small-cap index funds are available at 0.025%–0.05%.
+Expense ratio — Small-cap index funds are available at 0.023%–0.05%.
+SWSSX at 0.023% is currently the lowest-cost option among major small-cap index funds.
 The differences between index funds in this range are immaterial over 30 years.
 What matters more is avoiding the high-cost active funds that charge 1.0%+.

 Fund size — Extremely large small-cap funds face liquidity constraints.
 A $50 billion small-cap fund is a structural paradox — it must buy positions large enough to matter, which tends to push it toward the larger end of the "small-cap" range.
 Vanguard's VSMAX has significant AUM but manages this through broad indexing and low turnover.